GSA/challenges-and-prizes/_challenges/1086-100000-start-a-sud-challenge-2020.md

 sidenav: true
 card-image: /assets/images/cards/NIH.png
 agency-logo: NIH_Master_Logo_Vertical_2Color.jpg
-challenge-title: $100,000 for a Start a SUD Startup Challenge, 2020 Edition
+challenge-title: $100,000 for a Start a SUD Startup Challenge, 2020 Spring Edition
 tagline: Test the premise of research ideas that can be fostered into biotech startups
 agency: Department of Health and Human Services - National Institutes of Health
 partner-agencies-federal: